 Dig around the root.
 If the root is still stubborn, you will have to dig down and around the root ball.
 Start off about a 2 feet away from the base of the tree until you find the end of the roots.
 You can also sever off the roots with the shovel and work your way down until the stump or base of the tree ends.
 Pry the root ball up by digging under and pushing up with the shovel.

 Cover the hole with remaining soil.
 Use the soil you used to dig around the tree.
 You may have to bring in fill-dirt or topsoil to fill the hole completely.
-Plant grass seed or plant another tree if desired.
+Plant grass seed or plant another, shorter palm tree for privacy if desired.